 One of the most phenomenal things about this top superfood is its ability to efficiently synthesize large concentrated amounts of protein in short periods of time, taking in the sunlight energy and converting it into a green super fuel for the body.

 The algae contains an average total protein content of 60%, but can range anywhere between 50-70%.
-It is the highest protein-rich food in the entire plant kingdom and includes all the essential amino acids making is a complete protein source.
+It is the highest protein-rich food in the entire plant kingdom and includes all the essential amino acids making it a complete protein source.

 This form of plant-based protein is highly digestible and easily absorbed by the body and can be a much better option for those wanting to reduce their consumption of animal-based proteins.
 Spirulina actually has a higher amount of protein by weight than red meat.

-In addition, the protein content in meat after it is cooked ends up with only 50% of its origin value.
+In addition, the protein content in meat after it is cooked ends up with only 50% of its original value.

 This algae source